-127) Indian River Lagoon Preserve State Park 28 Sebastian Inlet State Park
+127 Indian River Lagoon Preserve State Park

+128 Sebastian Inlet State Park

 The most biologically diverse estuary in North America, the lagoon has been designated an Outstanding Florida Water and an Estuary of National Significance.
-The park's mangrove wetlands and salt marshes provide breeding, nursery and feeding areas for a variety of organisms.
-This park has limited facilities and currently undergoing an aggressive restoration program to remove invasive exotic plants and reintroduce native species.
-Park Location: Off U.S. Highway A1A Indian River FL 32951
+The site's mangrove wetlands and salt marshes provide breeding, nursery and feeding areas for a variety of organisms.
+This site is currently undergoing an aggressive restoration program to remove invasive exotic plants and reintroduce native species.